PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_05_PosterPresentationDay.md

 # Datalab 05: Poster Presentation Day

-Today we're doing a mock assessment of the poster presentations.
+Today we're doing a formative assessment of the poster presentations.
 So you can put some finishing touches on your poster today.
 Or, if you are finished, you can come in at 13:00 when the poster presentations start.
-At 12:00 today, the lecturers will get the latest version of your poster and print it, after which we'll hang them in our Data Lab room (H.0.015).
-Then at 13:00, we start the presentations, and you're expected to present your own poster.
+At 12:00 today, the lecturers will get the latest version of your poster and print it, after which we'll hang them in our Data Lab room **(Hn0.015).** Then at 13:00, we start the presentations, and you're expected to present your own poster.

 ## 9:00 - 12:00 Finishing touches on your poster
 You can still ask for feedback or help with any issues you're experiencing now! :)